 Doc-ED was inaugurated in 2014 with support from the Mary Redman Foundation.
 We were able to offer films to 1,100 students in the four Bellingham Public School middle schools.
 It became apparent immediately that transportation inequities were making the program available only to schools in close proximity to PFC or that were well funded by their PTA.
 Our efforts then turned toward raising enough funds to offer films and transportation to all Bellingham middle schools in 2015.

 After funding tickets for all BPS middle school students, our team sought to reach students outside the city limits, who often have fewer field trip opportunities due to location or lack of school resources.
 In October 2016, 4,100 public and Lummi tribal middle school students from throughout Whatcom County came to our theater for the Doc-ED program, where they had the option to view one of three compelling new documentaries, free of charge.
-For October 2017 we have been working hard to engage all county middle schools, and will reach as many as 5,400 young people.
+In October 2017 we invited all county middle schools, over 5,400 young people.

-Teachers and administrators interested in finding out more about Doc-ED can contact Education Outreach Manager Lucas Holtgeerts
+Teachers and administrators interested in finding out more about Doc-ED can contact Education Outreach Manager Mikayla Nicholson

 Doc-ED has proven to be a great program that the students love.
 We want this program to continue each year and to continue to thrive so that we can keep bringing more and more students to see documentary films on the big screen, in a shared experience with others at the cinema.
 To support Doc-ED, please MAKE A GIFT today.